 Conversely, does he ever get turned on by these videos?

-Tarts ?"
+Office Tarts ?"
 I don't.
 I remember the genre well enough, but they're all the same.
 I can easily be turned on by a beautiful or romantic comedy with fairly explicit sex, sure, but not by that.
-I need a bit of class to be turned on!
-And he
+I need a bit of class to be turned

-in his day) and he takes his religion seriously.
+Independent in his day) and he takes his religion seriously.
 But his high-minded puritanism is mixed with a wacky iconoclasm, or what Glover calls his Baader-Meinhof streak.
-He can do gravitas in spades, but there is also a flighty, flouncy side, subject to strange
+He can do gravitas in spades, but there is also a flighty, flouncy side,

 He doesn't understand how he ever got this bishop image:

 I'd like to shake it off - I don't really want to go around looking like a bishop.
 My greatest desire has been to be cosmopolitan and it shattered me one day when the then editor of La Repubblica